gurmitteotia/guflow/docs/wait-for-signals.md

 ```

-However IWorkflowItem.IsSignalled and IWorkflowItem.IsSignalTimedout APIs can be used anywhere, including [workflow event handler](workflow-event), in the workflow and offer you more flexibility and sometime let you handle [complex scenarios](https://github.com/gurmitteotia/guflow-samples/blob/master/ServerlessManualApproval/Workflows/PermitIssueWorkflow.cs) which are otherwise not possible with former APIs.
+However IWorkflowItem.IsSignalled and IWorkflowItem.IsSignalTimedout APIs can be used anywhere in the workflow and offer you more flexibility and sometime let you handle [complex scenarios](https://github.com/gurmitteotia/guflow-samples/blob/master/ServerlessManualApproval/Workflows/PermitIssueWorkflow.cs) which are otherwise not possible with former APIs.
 Following example shows that IWorkflowItem.IsSignalled/IsSignalTimedout APIs can be used anywhere in the workflow:

 ```cs
 public class UserActivateWorkflow: Workflow